 But enjoying the classic holiday special doesn’t require an Apple TV, Mac or other Apple device.
 The service is watchable on a wide variety of devices, including Windows, Roku and Amazon Fire.

-You’ll watch the Peanuts specials in a browser.
-And can jump straight to the It’s the Great Pumpkin, Charlie Brown page.
+For anyone with a computer running Windows or Chrome OS, watching Apple’s video content is as easy as visiting its website.
+The same goes for Android phones and tablets.
+You’ll access the Peanuts special in a browser.
+You can jump straight to the It’s the Great Pumpkin, Charlie Brown page.

 On a Roku, go to the Channel Store and download the Apple software.
 On an Amazon Fire TV, installation can start with saying, “Alexa, find the Apple TV app.”
 You might need to create a free account, also called an Apple ID, if you don’t have one already.